dutrow/dutrowMarket/README.txt

 			All functionality is maintained (as submitted) from projects 1 and 2.
 The following enhancements have been made over previous submissions
 				- Changed the bidbot URL to http://localhost:8080/dutrowBidbot
 				- All forms and EJBs that previously required userId inputs are now replaced with context/request-based user credentials.
+				- Added remote calls from eBidbot to eSales

 2. Enhance eSales with access restrictions.
 	a.
 Assign the EJB to the "other" security domain.